 In all the excitement to reach our goals, we tend to just jump right in.
 But if I have learned one thing from my past failures, it is that success is a continual cycle of preparation, action, and evaluation.
 So, before we lace up our running shoes, it is time to set some goals.

 A goal is only a dream until you write it down on paper!
 Grab a journal, or if you prefer, I am sure there is some cool goal-setting app out there, and jot down your goals for this challenge.
 What do you want to accomplish in these 28 days?
 Remember your goals should be SMART (specific, measurable, attainable, relevant, and time-bound).
 In your journal, you will also track your progress.
 To help with this, you may want to include your start weight, waist measurements, pant size, blood pressure, etc.

 Next, take your "before" picture.
 You can decide later whether you would like to share the photo and earn some prizes!
 For now, just keep it as reference of your progress.
 Trust me, you will want it at the end of the challenge.

 Alright, now for the real important stuff- FOOD!
 From an athletic perspective, I can ensure you that working out all day is not going to get you the results you desire.
 Food is a huge component in athletic performance, weight loss, and maintaining a healthy lifestyle.
 While a perfect diet is ideal, the chances of you sticking to it are slim to none.
 Over the years, I have tweaked my diet until I found one that can fulfill my performance needs while still satisfying my desired tastes and overwhelming sweet tooth.
 Finding your perfect balance takes time.
 So, for this first week, let's just make some small changes that will lead to big results!

-- Include a fruit and/or vegetable serving in each meal.
+- Include a fruit and/or vegetable and lean protein serving in each meal.